ggramlich/phpslim/installation.markdown

 Install PhpSlim
 ------------

-The installation on Linux and Windows system is basically the same.
+The installation on Linux and Windows systems is basically the same.
-On Windows you can ignore the user changes.
+On Windows you do not need to change the user.

 As `root` user type the following on the console.